nuxt-community/firebase-module/docs/guide/options/README.md

 By default, the Firebase config will be chosen either directly from the **config-object** or from a **child-object named after the current NODE_ENV environment variable**.

-If set to `true`, however, nuxt-fire will determine the environment based on the environment variable called `FIRE_ENV`, which you can define yourself.
+If set to `true`, however, the module will determine the environment based on the environment variable called `FIRE_ENV`, which you can define yourself.
 This gives you the flexibility to define as many different Firebase configs as you like, independent of your NODE_ENV.

 ::: warning
 If you decide to turn on this option, you need to define `process.env.FIRE_ENV` in your code and additionally add the following code to your `nuxt.config.js` to make sure that the environment variable gets passed from server to client.